 Misconception 4: The shelter microchipped my pet, so we’re protected.

 Many people adopt pets that have already been microchipped by a rescue or shelter.
 New owners mistakenly believe that the microchip is linked to their name and information upon adoption.
 In fact, the chip is still linked to that organization’s information.

 Any time you adopt a pet that is microchipped, find out where it is registered and update the registration to link your new pet to your information.
 You may have to pay a small fee to update the information or learn that there is an annual fee you are now responsible to pay.

 Misconception 5: If a pet is microchipped, any scanner can read it.

-Competing microchip companies use different radio frequencies to send ID numbers to scanners, and until recently there was no universal scanner that could read all frequencies.
-This was quite problematic if your pet was microchipped at a frequency the vet or shelter’s scanner could not read; it would appear to them that there was no microchip at all.
+Competing microchip companies use different radio frequencies to send ID numbers to scanners.
+Until recently, there was no universal scanner that could read all frequencies.
+This was quite problematic if your pet was microchipped at a frequency the vet or shelter’s scanner could not read.
+It would appear to them that there was no microchip at all.

 Fortunately, it is increasingly true that if your pet is microchipped, vet offices, shelters, and rescues will have a scanner that can detect your pet’s microchip.
 In fact, many microchip companies now make universal scanners and distribute them to shelters at little or no cost.

 Misconception 6: Once your pet’s microchip is implanted, your work is done.